Module Two - Business information sources

 Identify resources

-It is often hard to identify which resources may provide you with the best information for your research.
-Do you need an overview of a topic; current news; indepth analysis; case study material; industry profile; legislation or statistics?
-Your assignment question will usually give you some clues as to where to start your search.
+It can be hard to know where to find the best information for your research.
+Do you need an overview of a topic, current news, in-depth analysis, case study material, industry profile, legislation or statistics?
+Your assignment question will usually give you some clues as to where to start.

 |